Pragdealist

 Sets the destination.

-Gives meaning and direction to every step forward.
+Gives purpose to every step forward.

-A practice, not a theory
+A practice, not a theory.

 A way of moving through the world with intention, clarity, agency, and purpose.